 Robb Munro

-Robb Munro enters his tenth year overall at SUNY Delhi for the 2021-22 year and first as Associate Athletics Director.
+Robb Munro enters his thirteenth year overall at SUNY Delhi for the 2024-25 year and fourth as Associate Athletics Director.
 He was appointed to the position after spending his first nine years as head coach of the cross country and track & field programs, guiding the teams to numerous championships and outstanding recognition, academically and athletically, during the college's transition to NCAA Division III.

 "Over the past nine years, Coach Munro has demonstrated his dedication to SUNY Delhi Athletics and our student-athletes' overall experience," said Director of Athletics Bob Backus.
 "As we are set to begin our active NCAA Division III membership in September, having a knowledgeable former SUNY Delhi Head Coach in the Associate AD role will enable us to continue to be successful as an NCAA and North Atlantic Conference athletics program.
 As Director of Athletics, and on behalf of the institution, I am looking forward to working with Robb as we begin our athletics program's next chapter.
 Go Broncos!"